 Indeed, this show is based upon the Outlander book series by Diana Gabaldon, so after every episode, the producer commentates about how he intertwined the two.
 If you like history during this era, you will continue to watch it even after seeing the first season's facepalm parts.
 It is fascinating.
 I must admit.

 I am also into time travel stories, and this show is a time-travel story, which fluctuates in and out of the eras in brief amounts, but not enough to confuse you.
 It's love and romance, and a fight for war and peace.
 It is also this one woman's journey to both centuries and how she deals with it all.

 For me, it's been a terrific show if you are into shows you truly have to pay attention to.
 There are many layers to enjoy!
 I will look forward to this show continuing through more seasons.
 I do suspect it will.

 The Beautiful Opening Credits to the Show Outlander

 Catching Up: The Continuing Appeal to This Series

-I am back to talk in more detail after I had put this critique aside in order to continue to watch the series and catch up.
-I am now at Season 3, but have not yet started watching it, and in the reality, the show is about five episodes in now.
+I am back to talk in more detail after putting this critique aside to continue watching the series and catching up.
+I am now at Season 3 but have not yet started watching it, and in reality, the show is about five episodes in now.
 I don’t mind being behind.
-It gives me something to do on the weekends to distract from the busy week I just went through.
+It gives me something to do on the weekends to distract me from the busy week I just went through.

 As Season 2 flipped back to the future era and later to the past 1700s, it was boring at the beginning except for the Paris scenery.
 The sets the creators produced for that era were marvelous!
-Then close to the end of the season, it picked up in the 1960s where a lot of things are explained about current and past characters.
-Season 3 will travel the main character, Claire, back in time once more to find her Jamie.
+Then close to the end of the season, it picked up in the 1960s, where many things are explained about current and past characters.
+Season 3 will travel the main character, Claire, back in time to find her Jamie.